Saitodepaula/Godot-3D-Third-Person-Demo-With-Moving-Platforms/README.md

 I've made this demo after a fellow godotter asked me in a group about how to make a 3D character to interact with moving platforms.

-It was a surprise to me that the official third person platformer demo doesn't feature moving platforms, and the official tutorial and many other sources around the web only feature 2D examples I could only find a few videos for 3D moving platforms (link at end of description), and all the solutions uses kinematic bodies for the moving platforms.
+It was a surprise to me that the official third person platformer demo doesn't feature moving platforms, and the official tutorial and many other sources around the web only feature 2D examples.
+I could only find a few videos for 3D moving platforms (link at end of description), and all the solutions uses kinematic bodies for the moving platforms.

 So I decided to make a demo using rigid bodies as moving platforms.